RISC-KC/basic_rv32s/guidelines/development_log.md

 Re-reading my IDEC 2024 notes: on FPGA, only synchronous reads are guaranteed; for any async-style memory, you must put a flop on the output to align to the clock.
 With that change, timing shifts, and back then I used a PLL trick to make single-cycle work.

-With a pipeline, the timing keeps drifting; at undergrad scale this is “hard to fully solve”… Right.
+With a pipeline, the timing keeps drifting; at undergrad scale this is “hard to fully solve”...
+Right.
 Challenge accepted—I’ve climbed this hill once.

 ### [2025.06.04.]